 What is proposed?

-- Tenants will be informed of the outcome by letter
+All tenants will be informed of this decision by letter.

 Review of Housing Management Services

-Following a review undertaken by an independent adviser, it is expected that this change will save at least £1million per year; after allowing for inflation this means additional available resources, estimated at £40m over the next 30 years, which will be re-invested in new council homes and frontline services, to improve the lives and homes of tenants.
+Following a review undertaken by independent advisers, it is expected that this change will save just under £1million per year; after allowing for inflation this means additional available resources, estimated at £40m over the next 30 years, which will be re-invested in new council homes and frontline services, to improve the lives and homes of tenants.